amp-up-io/qti3-item-player-vue3/README.md

 <img align="right" src="https://site.imsglobal.org/sites/default/files/media/images/logo_ims/1edtech_trusted-apps-certified.svg" width="187" height="200" border="1" alt="1EdTech Certified">
 </a>

 The Amp-up.io QTI 3 Player Component ("QTI 3 Player") is a 100% JavaScript component that aims to encapsulate the best practices and behaviors of the IMS Global/1EdTech QTI 3 Assessment Item specification.

+**This is the Vue 3 version** of the original Amp-up.io QTI 3 Player which was built with Vue 2.6.

 A conforming QTI 3 authoring or exporting system can construct a QTI 3 Item XML solution that will "play" authentically and reliably in the QTI 3 Player - according to the Best Practices Implementation Guide which can be found here:

 [1EdTech QTI v3 Best Practices and Implementation Guide](https://www.imsglobal.org/spec/qti/v3p0/impl)

 QTI 3 Player has achieved both <a href="https://site.imsglobal.org/certifications/amp-upio/amp-upio-qti-3-test-player" target="_blank">QTI 3 Basic and QTI 3 Advanced "Delivery" Conformance</a> Certification from 1EdTech.
 Furthermore, QTI 3 Player supports many so-called "Elective" capabilities that go beyond Advanced delivery conformance.

 For a complete list of the QTI3 XML elements supported by the QTI 3 Player component, please refer to the [QTI 3 Player Item Reference](https://docs.google.com/document/d/1KCImUAk-2uBqSOHRO1lJa1orrzF4b8cl/#heading=h.gjdgxs).